Jurkyy/portfolio-site/src/content/projects/project-pilot.md

 * Elimination of jokes (acknowledging they weren't particularly humorous)
 * Option to specify the project path
 * By incorporating these advancements, the aim is to provide an even more polished and efficient experience for project initialization.

+You can find the implementation of this project, and use it for yourself [here](https://github.com/Jurkyy/project-pilot).